ganapativs/puppeteer-warc/README.md

     - `--output-folder=folder`: (Optional) Output directory for the WARC and screenshot files.
 If the folder does not exist, it will be created.
     - `--screenshot=true|false`: (Optional, default: true) Whether to save a screenshot of the web page.
 Set to `false` to skip screenshot generation.

-  - **Example**: To create a WARC file for `https://example.com` and save it to the `archives` folder without a screenshot, run:
+  - **Example**: To create a WARC file for `https://example.com` and save it to the `example` folder with a screenshot, run:

     ```bash
-    node src/write-warc-cli.mjs https://example.com --output-folder=archives --screenshot=false
+    node src/write-warc-cli.mjs https://example.com --output-folder=example --screenshot=true
     ```

+    This will produce the following output files in the `example` folder:

+    - `example/examplecom.warc.gz` (the WARC archive)
+    - `example/examplecom.png` (the screenshot)

+    You can find these example output files in the [example](example) directory of this repository.

 ### Reading a WARC File